deryrahman/playground-airflow/README.md

 - Python 3.9.0

 ## Objective
-- Summarize the life cycle of airflow sensor
+- Non-exhausted summarization of airflow's concepts
-- Understanding how the sensor config (following) affect the cycle of DAG
+- Understanding how airflow works by hands on
-   -
--